 Baritone/Euphonium

-As a first instrument to learn, the Sonata Student 3-Valve Euphonium and SBH701 Baritone, are both great sounding and accessible to start you on your journey.
+As a first instrument to learn, the Montreux Student 3-Valve Euphonium and Montreux Bb Baritone, are both great-sounding and accessible to start you on your journey.
 Ideal for the developing and improving player who finally wants to own their own instrument.
 These beautiful instruments play as good as they look!

 Designed and manufactured to high standards using pure brass, the tonal response and intonation will improve any enthusiastic player and section.
 The yellow-brass alloy will help your sound project across the venue, yet easily blend within the ensemble.